-There’s an off the beaten track, very special place in Florida that provides endless opportunities for every type of fishing imaginable: surfcasting; fly-fishing in saltwater and freshwater; back-bay fishing; kayak fishing and of course, deep sea fishing.
+There’s an off the beaten track, very special place in Florida that provides endless opportunities for every type of fishing imaginable: surfcasting; fly-fishing in saltwater and freshwater; back-bay fishing; kayak fishing and of course, deep-sea fishing.

-This secret spot is Charlotte Harbor & the Gulf Islands, on Florida’s Southwest Gulf Coast, now referred to as Punta Gorda and Englewood Beach, it is one of Florida's premiere fishing destinations.
+This secret spot is Charlotte Harbor & the Gulf Islands, on Florida’s Southwest Gulf Coast, now referred to as Punta Gorda and Englewood Beach, it is one of Florida's premier fishing destinations.
 It is also the Tarpon Capital of the World.
 The beaches and barrier islands around Charlotte Harbor have been attracting anglers since the Calusa Indians populated the salt marshes more than 1,500 years ago.
-Halfway between Sarasota and Fort Myers, this collection of former fishing villages has evolved into nine charming, low-rise coastal communities and four barrier islands clustered around the state’s second largest harbor.
+Halfway between Sarasota and Fort Myers, this collection of former fishing villages has evolved into nine charming, low-rise coastal communities and four barrier islands clustered around the state’s second-largest harbor.
 It's also easy to get to, with Fort Myers airport only 30 minutes south.
 They also have the Punta Gorda - Charlotte County airport with service on Allegiant direct to major cities in the Eastern United States.

 Today, 84 percent of Charlotte Harbor’s 830-mile shoreline remains protected from development to preserve this haven for outdoor enthusiasts.
-That means that while other great fishing destination are either a long journey from civilization or overgrown with luxury condos, here you'll be out in nature within minutes.
+That means that while other great fishing destinations are either a long journey from civilization or overgrown with luxury condos, here you'll be out in nature within minutes.

 Freshwater and Saltwater Fishing